 At most times the score has a rich orchestral character emphasizing the picture on dramatic scenes, as it is demonstrated below:

-In addition, symphonic choir is used frequently in order to add a layer of drama on top of the already fullness of the instrumentation.
-This can be shown in these examples:
+In addition, symphonic choir is used frequently in order to add a layer of drama on top of the already rich instrumentation.

 What is also distinctive, and in relation to the above, is the speed in which the score is developing.
 Despite the fact that Toto use a full orchestra to musically dress the vast majority of the film, there are a number of busy and fast-moving action scenes in which the score does not follow the pace of the picture.
 On the contrary the score develops in its own measure with considerably slow movements and uncomplicated harmonies.
 This can be observed in the follow examples: